Skip to main contentSkip to footer

 What do we support?

-The JCRO supports clinical research* studies where the Chief, Principal or Co-Investigator are employed by one of the partner organisations and where the project involves NHS resources (e.g. NHS patients, data, staff or resources).
-We also support some social care setting research.
+The JCRO supports health and care research studies where the Chief, Principal or Co-Investigator are employed by one of the partner organisations and where the project involves NHS resources (e.g. NHS patients, data, staff, premises) or care resources (e.g. local authorities, care homes, residential homes).

 Why might we not be able to help?